grnlab/airqtl/README.rst

 Usage
 =====
-Airqtl provides command-line and python interfaces.
+Airqtl provides both command-line and python interfaces.
 For starters, you can run airqtl by typing ``airqtl -h`` on command-line.
-See our tutorials below.
+Try our tutorial below and adapt it to your own dataset.

 Tutorials
 ==========================
-Currently we provide one tutorial to map cell state-specific single-cell eQTLs and infer cGRNs from the Randolph et al dataset in `docs/tutorials`.
-We are working on better documentation so you can easily understand the tutorial and repurpose it for your own dataset.
+Currently we provide `one tutorial <docs/tutorials/randolph>`_ to map cell state-specific single-cell eQTLs and infer cGRNs from the Randolph et al dataset in `docs/tutorials`.

 Issues
 ==========================